-Taking the Mouse condition as the reference and averaging over both trials, the scroll wheel, the slide scroller, and the rate scroller conditions were 28, 11, and 48 percent slower.
+Taking the Mouse condition as the reference and averaging over both trials, the scroll wheel, the Slide Scroller, and the Rate Scroller conditions were 28, 11, and 48 percent slower.
 The Tukey Test at .05 significant level indicates that the difference between mouse and scroll wheel conditions, between the mouse and button scroller, and between the mouse and slide scroller conditions were not significant, while the difference between mouse and rate scroller conditions was significant.

 Figure 11 shows the subjects' ratings of the various scrollers using a rating scale from Zhai et. al. [15].
 Contrary to the results of that previous study, the Tukey Test at .05 significant level indicates that the difference between ratings of mouse and scroll wheel was not significant.
-Subjects gave the mouse a significantly higher rating than the slide scroller, while the difference between ratings of mouse and button scroller and the difference between ratings of mouse and rate scroller were not significant.
+Subjects gave the mouse a significantly higher rating than the slide scroller, while the difference between ratings of between mouse and rate scroller were not significant.
+Subjects gave the scroll wheel a significantly higher rating than slide scroller and rate scroller, while the difference between ratings of scroll wheel and button scroller was not significant.
 The differences of ratings among the three Pebbles scrollers were not significant.